openebs-archive/openebs-docs/docs/deploycstor.md

    standard (default)          kubernetes.io/gce-pd                                       3h
    ```

-2. OpenEBS installation will create cStor sparse pool also by default on each node.It will be created by names as *cstor-spare-pool-<wxyz>*.
-These sparse pools are created on hosted disk of each node.
-You can get the default cStor pool names by using following command.
+2. Installing OpenEBS creates cStor sparse pool by default on each node with a name such as *cstor-spare-pool-<wxyz>*.
+These sparse pools are created on the host disk of each node.
+You can get the default cStor pool names by using the following command.

    ```
    kubectl get sp